Our History

 The Civita Institute is the dba of its founding name 'The Northwest Institute for Architecture and Urban Studies in Italy' (NIAUSI).
 The Institute is a member-supported nonprofit corporation established in 1981 by the late Professor Emerita Astra Zarina who led a community of academics from the University of Washington (UW) plus architects from leading firms in the Pacific Northwest, UW students, and other creative supporters to define its mission and formation as a 501(c)(3) tax-exempt organization.

-The mission of the Civita Institute is to: inspire and foster an interdisciplinary understanding of the unique qualities of Italian hill towns that remain pertinent to our contemporary experience through the propmotion of historic preservation, education and scholalry research, artistic creation, cultural exchange, and professional explorations.
+The mission of the Civita Institute is to: inspire and foster an interdisciplinary understanding of the unique qualities of Italian hill towns that remain pertinent to our contemporary experience through the promotion of historic preservation, education and scholarly research, artistic creation, cultural exchange, and professional explorations.

 Originally, the Civita Institute was formed in 1981 to offer fellowships as learning experiences for the professional design community, outside of academia, as a corollary to the Italian Studies Programs begun ten years earlier by Professor Zarina for the University of Washington College of Architecture and Urban Planning.
 The Civita Institute has since evolved to include professional development through its Educational Programs, Fellowships, and Memberships that use its historic facilities in Civita di Bagnoregio, Italy, as a base for exploration of the central Italian hill towns.
 The Civita Institute also features unique, educational virtual events, in-person events, is a Provider of the American Institute of Architects Continuing Education System, manages an extensive archive of books, drawings, and photographs, and publishes seasonal newsletters.